Posts sorted by label

 The IEA Roadmap to Net Zero: A critical review

 As promised I read the IEA report carefully and listed some comments, questions and suggestions.
 The objective was to condense the 224-page document for a broader public and flag some concerns.
 A worthy objective... but the result, at this stage, is still 13 pages (excluding an Appendix for the layperson outlining energy units and some basic combustion chemistry).
 And while I am sure my readers are always fascinated by what I write, 13 pages is still a long read.
 So I have attempted to summarise my summary in a one-page Executive Summary.
-This is posted below; and the full document is available in PDF format by clicking here
+This is posted below; and the full document is available in PDF format by clicking here.
+[EDIT, 2024-08,04: A slightly revised version of this report can be found by clicking here.
+Changes are mainly for clarity.]

 The Executive Summary follows; I hope you enjoy reading, whichever version you choose, and I look forward to your comments and discussion.